Cabinentaxi: Prototypes and testing

 Cabinentaxi technology logged over 400,000 vehicle-miles between 1975 and 1978 on the Hagen test track.
 In 1977 the system completed fleet operation endurance testing of 7500 continuous vehicle hours, extending that in 1978 to 10,000 continuous vehicle hours.
 These are the only PRT fleet endurance test of these magnitudes ever carried out.
 Headways were reduced throughout the period, vehicle separations started at under 3 seconds, reaching 1.9 seconds in later tests, about the same as cars on a highway.
 The basic operating speed was also increased during testing, from the original 30 km/h to 36 in the later tests, with options for even higher speeds in production versions.

 Late in the program a number of safety studies were carried out.
 Fire was a major concern of safety officials, but due to the simplicity of the vehicles, and a fire safety risk-reduction program it was demonstrated the possibility of fire was reduced to a non-issue.
-Other problems, like broken motors or a widespread power failure that demanded evacuation, were the primary areas of concern, but the solutions were found to lay in ground-based equipment and in specially equipped rescue cars that could operate on the guideway and access both levels.
+Other problems, like broken motors or a widespread power failure that demanded evacuation, were the primary areas of concern, but the solutions were found to lie in ground-based equipment and in specially equipped rescue cars that could operate on the guideway and access both levels.
 The final system plans required no external walkways.